nvmcommunity/alchemist-restful-api/README.md

 - **Field Selector**: Allows your API client to select the fields they want to retrieve, ensuring that all retrieved fields are within your control.
 - **Resource Filtering**: Focuses on checking whether the filtering that your API client is using is in the defined filterable list or not.
-- **Resource Pagination**: Support pagination through the offset and limit mechanism.
 - **Resource Sort**: Support for flexible result returns with data sorted based on the sort and direction specified by the API client.
 - **Resource Search**: When filtering through filter, the API client needs to clearly specify the filtering criteria.
 However, in the case of searching, the API client only needs to pass in the value to be searched for, and the backend will automatically define the filtering criteria from within.
 - **Resource Offset Paginator**: Support pagination through the offset and limit mechanism.